Counting The Cost

 God has only good intentions for our future.
 He is fully committed to our welfare.
 He is worthy of our trust.

-Surrendering our life to God is a significant step forward in the discovery of our divine destiny.
+Surrendering our life to God is a significant step in discovering our divine destiny.
+The essence of surrender is gain, not loss, as we walk in harmony with him.

-It frees him to instill in us the desires for the things that will truly satisfy our hearts.
-Our pursuit of these noble desires leads to the divine destiny God has planned for us.
+Surrender frees God to instill in us the desire for the things that truly satisfy our hearts.
+Our pursuit of these noble desires leads to the divine destiny he has planned for us.

-Thus, following him is to gain, not to lose.
-He helps us figure out where we truly want to go, and then he leads us down that path.
+Thus, God helps us figure out where we truly want to go, then leads us down that path.

-As we pursue our divine destiny, God transforms us as necessary and builds into our life the message that he wants us to convey to the world.
+And along the way, he transforms us into the person we want to be and builds into our life the message he wants us to convey to the world.

 Our history becomes his story.